How to Sync Trello Cards with Microsoft Excel

 For this demo, we’ve told the system to create a matching row in Microsoft Excel for every card in our Trello board with a label matching the names of our freelancers.

 NOTE: These triggers are intended to help you keep only the most relevant information in sync to avoid oversharing unnecessary details.
-There can be a lot of variability here that will depend on your particular needs and tool setup.
-By customizing your Trello labels as we’ve done in the example above, you can be even more precise about what kind of data is shared with Excel.
+You can customize your Trello labels to be even more precise about what kind of data is shared with Excel.

 Find out more about setting rules.